kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 mount /dev/mapper/home /mnt/home
 {% endhighlight %}

-What follows are typical installation and configuration steps, not so much interesting here.
+What followed was a typical installation and configuration steps, not so much interesting here.
 What's important here is to include `efibootmgr` in the list of installed packages so it's available in `chroot` environment.